irfanhakim-as/linux-wiki/topics/mangohud.md

 1. [Install](yay.md#install) **MangoHud** (`mangohud lib32-mangohud`) using `yay`.

-2. Configure the MangoHud overlay.
+2. Configure the MangoHud overlay:

-    Create the configuration directory:
+   - Create the configuration directory:

         ```sh
         mkdir -p ~/.config/MangoHud
         ```

-    Create the configuration file:
+   - Create the configuration file:

         ```sh
         nano ~/.config/MangoHud/MangoHud.conf
         ```

-    Copy the content of the sample [MangoHud.conf](../attachments/MangoHud.conf) file and paste it into the configuration file.
+   - Copy the content of the sample [MangoHud.conf](../attachments/MangoHud.conf) file and paste it into the configuration file.

-3. Make your own modifications and add in your own values to the configuration file as you see fit, then save the file.
+   - Make your own modifications and add in your own values to the configuration file as you see fit, then save the file.

-4. Enable MangoHud for a Steam game by adding `mangohud` to the game's **Launch Options** on Steam.
+3. Enable MangoHud for a Steam game by adding `mangohud` to the game's **Launch Options** on Steam.
 For example:

     ```sh
     mangohud %command%